Megan D. Gall

 Broadly, I am interested in sensory ecology, physiology, and behavior in birds and frogs.
 I am particularly interested in (1) the role of sensory systems in animal communication, (2) sensory plasticity, and (3) the feedback loops between ecology, behavior and the design of animal sensory systems.
-I teach Introductory Biology, Animal Physiology, Sensory Ecology, Animal Communication, and a seminar in Neuroscience and Behavior.
+I teach Introductory Biology, Animal Physiology, Sensory Ecology, Animal Communication, a seminar in Neuroscience and Behavior and a new intensive (Topic: Biology in Board Games).
 If you are a student who is interested in my research program, please check out our website for more information on our research and then e-mail me to find out more about opportunities in my lab.

 Henry, K.S., Gall, M.D., Velez, A., and Lucas, J.R.
 “Avian auditory processing at four different scales: variation among species, seasons, sexes and individuals.”
 Psychological Mechanisms in Animal Communication.
 (M.A.
 Bee and C.T.
 Miller, Eds.).
 Springer-Verlag.